 Himalaya scientists and herbalists spend years researching the therapeutic benefits of herbs.
-We use over 250 herbs in our products, and each day we study many more.
-As soon as new benefits of herbs are discovered, we update our herbal monograph, a guide that gives a basic description of the herb and lists its chemical constituents, actions, clinical uses and recommended dosage.
-It's a job requiring patience and passion.
-After that, a great deal of time is spent authenticating the herb, isolating its active marker, testing its therapeutic property and validating safety and efficacy.
-The whole process can take anywhere on average between seven to ten years.
+We use over 250 herbs in our products.
+As soon as new benefits of herbs are discovered, we update our herbal monograph, a guide that gives a basic description of the herb and lists its chemical constituents, actions, clinical uses, and recommended dosage.
+A great deal of time is spent authenticating the herb, isolating its active marker, testing its therapeutic property, and validating safety and efficacy.
+The whole process can take anywhere, on average, between seven to ten years.
 We believe that no investment is too much when it comes to developing safe and efficacious products.
-We use the most advanced technology available to determine the accuracy, safety and efficacy of drugs during the development process.
+The results of our clinical trials are published in leading medical and peer-review journals.